-SW1 Dipswitch -
+SW1 Dipswitch

-- DIP1 when on indicates this card is a 121293-2 Shuffler, when off indicates a 121405-1 embedder.
-Set by the factory. - DIP2 when on puts the card in audio pass thru mode, when off puts the card in audio mute mode.
+- DIP1, when on, indicates this card is a 121405-2 Shuffler, when off, indicates a 121405-1 embedder.
+Set by the factory. - DIP2, when on, puts the card in audio pass-through mode, when off, puts the card in audio mute mode.

-Audio pass thru mode means that when the router outputs that control the embedders are switched to off or never controlled, the audio arriving with the video signal is simply passed thru.
+Audio pass through mode means that when the router outputs that control the embedders are switched to off or never controlled, the audio arriving with the video signal is simply passed through.
 This mode is useful if you want to replace only a portion of the audio that is already on the video signal.
 Audio mute mode means that if the router outputs that control the embedders are switched to off or never controlled, the audio on the channels will mute.
 This mode is suitable for situations where all of the audio channels need to be stripped off of the video signal.
-The mode can be set on a card by card basis, and controls all 12 outputs on a card.
+The mode can be set on a card-by-card basis, and controls all 12 outputs on a card.

-SW2 Reset switch - Pressing this switch performs a cold reset of the board.
+SW2 Reset switch Pressing this switch performs a cold reset of the board.

-DS11 - Green - ON indicates that the audio processor circuit is configured.
+DS11 - Green ON indicates that the audio processor circuit is configured.

-DS17 - Green - ON indicates that the embedder / shuffler circuit is configured.
+DS17 - Green ON indicates that the embedder / shuffler circuit is configured.

-DS1-10, 12, 13 - Green - Output Locked - Video channels 1-12 respectively.
+DS1-10, 12, 13 - Green.
+Output Locked Video channels 1-12 respectively.
 ON indicates that the video circuit has locked to the incoming video.

-DS14 - Green -POWER GOOD - ON indicates that all supplies are healthy.
+DS14 - Green.
+Power Good ON indicates that all power supplies are healthy.

-DS15- Red - Alarm - ON Indicates that there is a fault with the board.
+DS15 - Red.
+Alarm ON Indicates that there is a fault with the board.
 Further diagnostics can be done via the serial port or system monitoring applications.

-DS16 - Yellow - Comms - ON indicates that the card is being addressed by the router control system.
+DS16 - Yellow.
+Comms ON indicates that the card is being addressed by the router control system.